 – 1/3 cup flour

 – Extra light olive oil for frying

-2. Preheat a large skillet over medium heat with 2-3 Tbsps. extra light olive oil.
+2. Preheat a large non-stick skillet over medium heat with 2-3 Tbsps. extra light olive oil.

-3. With wet hands (it is important to wet your hands, otherwise cheese mixture will stick to them) form thick pancakes and place them into a skillet one by one.
-If cheese starts to stick to your hands, wet them again.
+3. With wet hands (it is important to wet your hands, otherwise, cheese mixture will stick to them) form thick pancakes and place them into a skillet one by one.
+If the cheese starts to stick to your hands, wet them again.

-4. Fry pancakes on one side until golden brown.
-With pancake turner, turn and cook until other side is golden brown.
+- Fry cheese pancakes on one side until golden brown.
+With pancake turner, turn them and cook until another side is golden brown.